Handbook Policy AgreementPlease read the Handbook listed below before agreeing to the policies.

 Once accepted into the choir, each member will be expected to assemble the bottom half of the concert uniform, that is, the formal concert black as above: skirt & black tights or dress pants & black socks, both with concert black closed-toed dress shoes (no boots or sneakers).

 8.4 Make Way for Growing Kids!: At the beginning of each semester and before each concert, parents need to verify that the concert black attire and the uniform still fits.
 (Words from a stunned parent: “hey, what happened to those pants you wore last week, they seemed to have shrunk three inches in length??”lol…) On concert days, unless otherwise specified, it is expected that singers arrive at the warm-up in CONCERT DRESS and when indoors, remove outdoor jackets or sweaters before going onstage.

-Our staff and volunteers will make every effort to provide gently used or spare uniform items in case the students doesn’t have one for the concert.
+Our staff and volunteers will make every effort to provide gently used or spare uniform items in case the students don’t have one for the concert.
 It is the parents/students responsibility to advance notice on this.
-Parents will need to pay $20 for every instance of the student showing up without a full uniform, per the specified requirement.

 9. Kairos Student Code of Conduct

 To ensure the maximum opportunity for students to benefit from their choral experience, Kairos encourages an environment that promotes self-control and empathy towards and respect for others.
 Disruptive behavior is not tolerated.
 In support of these goals, the following guidelines should be read and agreed to by both parents and chorister.
 If a choir member fails to abide by these rules, he or she may be asked to leave the choir.